girija-techie/police-logs-python-mysql/README.md

 A Streamlit-based interactive dashboard that analyzes and explores traffic stop records stored in a MySQL database.
 This tool provides insightful visualizations, deep query-based insights, and a smart prediction system for evaluating traffic stop outcomes.

 ## 📌 Features
+- 🗺️ Sidebar Navigation for seamless switch to different pages.
 - ✅ Interactive Data Exploration: Filter by age, gender, time, and more
-- 📊 Visual Insights: Real-time bar charts for traffic violations
+- 📊 Visual Insights: Real-time bar chart and donut chart for traffic violations
 - 🔍 Dynamic SQL Queries: Choose from pre-built analytical questions
 - 🤖 Prediction Interface: Get stop outcomes based on custom inputs
 - 🧠 Window Functions & Subqueries: Advanced SQL analytics